2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 This could be the best-case scenario for both sides.
 Orlando has a big vacancy to fill, and Thomas needs to find an opportunity big enough to help him restore the value he lost last season.

-Two seasons back, he compiled max-contract credentials, finishing third in scoring and fifth in MVP voting.
-His stock has been tail-spinning ever since, plagued by a hip injury that ravaged his stat sheet before prematurely ending his 2017-18 campaign by necessitating surgical attention.
+Two seasons ago, he compiled max-contract credentials, finishing third in scoring and fifth in MVP voting.
+His stock has been tailspinning ever since, plagued by a hip injury that ravaged his stats before prematurely ending his 2017-18 campaign by necessitating surgical attention.

 So, which version is someone about to sign?